michiganboy/UIPATH-JWT-AUTH/README.md

 ### Step 3: Run
 Open and run `Examples/BasicUsage.xaml`.
 This workflow will:
-1. Read the config file
+1. Load configuration from `JWT-Config.json`
-2. Load the private key
+2. Read the private key from PEM file
-3. Generate the JWT
+3. Generate the JWT using RSA signing
-4. Request a Salesforce access token
+4. Exchange JWT for Salesforce access token
+5. Validate the token
-5. Log and return the response
+6. Log results and handle any errors

 ---